What Does a German Look Like? Dealing with Stereotypes

 I’ve never owned a dirndl when I was growing up… it’s not very traditional in the corner of North Rhine Westphalia where my family ended up.
 And I’ve never flown a German flag in my home; patriotism was not encouraged in my world.
 Does that make me less German?
 Would an American see it as a failure of my “German-ness”?
 Would a German care?

 Now… certainly, many Germans in Germany despair over the misconception of how they are perceived worldwide.
-The stereotype of what a German looks like…Oompha Music, Big Beer Steins, Lederhosen….
+Honestly, this is typical stereotype of what a German looks like…Oompha Music loving, Big Beer Steins swaying, Lederhosen wearing, big boobs hanging out of dirndl tops….
+Germans are the “Bad Guys” in many movies, generally you will see them as Nazis, but the worst was when seeing them in children’s movies (the Toy hating Burgermeister in ‘Santa Claus is Coming to Town’ or that creepy guy living in Neuschwanstein in ‘Chitty Chitty Bang Ban’).….
 These things no more universally German than blond hair.
 I know, because it’s bothered me too.
 “How can they do that?”
 “Does the world think we sit around all day drinking beer, eating bratwurst, and playing the accordion?”
 That image is as false as saying all Americans are fat, loud, and wear white tennis shoes.

 But I’ve been to some German Festivals, and I see how very HAPPY people are.
 How much they enjoy connecting with their heritage.
 How much they enjoy being a part of a group, and to connect with an ideal of what it means to be German.

-So, About the Stereotypes… Are they really so bad?
 I know, and I’m sure most everyone knows that the average German does not walk around in festival gear.
+(At least I REALLY hope so).
 Germany is not some bizarre “Freilicht Museum” where people are cartoons.
-No more so than Irish walk around wearing green hats all the time, or Japanese wear Kimonos as daily wear.
+Just like you don’t see Mexican people walk around wearing Sombreros all the time, or Japanese people wearing Kimonos as daily wear.

 Whichever you choose, I guarantee you, if you come to a German Festival in America, however you choose to dress, whatever color you are, whether or not you speak German, you will be welcomed… and someone will pull you a beer.